What is a trademark disclaimer and when do you need it?

 Does a disclaimer mean that the entire mark is unprotectable?

-No, a disclaimer applies to a only a portion of the mark, and not the mark in its entirety.
-If a trademark examining attorney felt that a mark was entirely unregistrable, a disclaimer would not be required.
+In most cases, a disclaimer applies to only a portion of the mark, not the mark in its entirety.
+If a trademark examining attorney felt that a word mark was entirely unregistrable, a disclaimer would not be required.
 Instead, the entire mark would be rejected (e.g., for reasons such as incapable of function as a source identifier).

 How useful was this post?